openfans-community-offical/Debian-Pi-Aarch64/README.md

 sudo apt update; sudo apt install fbterm -y

 ## Add a login user to the video group
-sudo adduser root video ; sudo adduser pi video
+sudo adduser root video; sudo adduser pi video

 sudo adduser you create your own other user name (if any) video